Writers and Illustrators of the Future: Illustrators of the Future

-An artists' contest, the Illustrators of the Future (IOTF), was added in 1988.
-Like the WOTF contest, the Illustrators contest is open to amateurs.
-The Rules state: "The Contest is open to those who have not previously published more than three black-and-white story illustrations, or more than one process-color painting, in media distributed nationally to the general public, such as magazines or books sold at newsstands, or books sold in stores merchandising to the general public.
+An artists' contest, the Illustrators of the Future, was added in 1988.
+Like the writers' contest, the illustrators contest is only open to amateurs/beginners.
+The rules state: "The Contest is open to those who have not previously published more than three black-and-white story illustrations, or more than one process-color painting, in media distributed nationally to the general public, such as magazines or books sold at newsstands, or books sold in stores merchandising to the general public.
 The submitted entry shall not have been previously published in professional media as exampled above."

 Entrants submit a portfolio of three pieces of artwork, which are circulated among the judges.
 Up to three winners are selected every quarter, each given a prize of $500.
-Unlike the Writers, the Illustrators are not ranked.
-After the completion of the contest year, each of the twelve Illustration winners is assigned one of the stories from among the twelve Writer winners, and given a month to return the finished illustration.
+Unlike the writers, the illustrators are not ranked.
+After the completion of the contest year, each of the twelve illustration winners is assigned one of the stories from among the twelve writer winners and given a month to return the finished illustration.
 A single grand prize, also called the Gold Award, is accompanied by a prize of $5000 - judging is based only on the final illustration, not the initial portfolio.
 While the art is judged according to standard artistic considerations (composition, draftsmanship, consistency of lighting, sense of wonder, facial expressions, etc.), a key consideration during the final judging is whether or not the art would make the viewer want to read the accompanying story.
 The art is also included in the annual anthology, and illustrators are additionally compensated.